linusniederer/opacc-oxas-php-library/README.md

 # OpaccOXAS PHP Library
-Using the OpaccOXAS PHP library, requests can be easily sent to OpaccOXAS.
+The OpaccOXAS PHP Library provides easy access to OpaccOXAS.
 The library has four different classes, which must be included in the project.

 ## Table of Contents
 - [OpaccOXAS PHP Library](#opaccoxas-php-library)